WebAssembly/component-model/design/mvp/Explainer.md

 types.

-In summary: all type constructors are *structural* with the exception of `resource`, which is *generative*.
-Type imports and exports that have a subtype bound are *abstract (resource) types* and follow the standard introduction and elimination rules of universal and existential types.
+In summary: all type constructors are *structural* with the exception of `resource`, which is *abstract* and *generative*.
+Type imports and exports that have a subtype bound also introduce abstract types and follow the standard introduction and elimination rules of universal and existential types.

 Lastly, since "nominal" is often taken to mean "the opposite of structural", a valid question is whether any of the above "nominal typing".
 Inside a